Five Island Circuit

 - Transfers from Punta Arenas Airport to Hotel Cabo de Hornos, regardless of arrival day, from Hotel Cabo de Hornos to the Punta Arenas Airport on November 12, and to the Mount Pleasant Airport on November 26.

 - All airfare (except flights listed as included), airport and departure taxes, and excess baggage fees.
-Airfare is approximately $950 to $1,300 between the US and Punta Arenas, depending on origin, plus approximately $820 for Punta Arenas-Mount Pleasant-Punta Arenas flights.
+Round-trip airfare is approximately $950 to $1,300 between the US and Punta Arenas, depending on origin, plus approximately $820 for round-trip flights between Punta Arenas and Mount Pleasant.

 - We can arrange extra hotel nights in Punta Arenas for an extra cost.